 After working many years with these groups you would think I can come up with a definitive answer other than, "It Depends!"
 But, it depends…

-Even if your frontline maintenance technicians are mobile they typically still have an opportunity to access their Work Order Software at a work station PC.
-In most organizations maintenance PCs may be located in maintenance shops, break areas or near a central locations.
+Even if your frontline maintenance technicians are mobile they typically still have an opportunity to access their Work Order Software at a workstation PC.
+In most organizations, maintenance PCs may be located in maintenance shops, break areas or near a central location.
 So, PC access shouldn’t be a problem.

 But, the crux of the maintenance tech’s argument is that his group should ONLY be "turning wrenches" not "tapping keys".
 In his view, their expertise lies in a hands-on approach directly related to performing maintenance tasks to repair and maintain assets, not sitting in front of a PC.

 Even with these two important objections noted, I would still reply, "Can’t he do both?"
 Why not?
 Completing the wrench-turning job at hand and then recording the work as completed in the Work Order Software only seems logical.
 So, let’s compromise!
 When he maintenance tech finishes the physical aspects of the task, we’ll make the digital data entry task super simple.
 Quick and painless!